Parental Control Review 2020 – Kaspersky Safe Kids

 Installing the product

 To configure Kaspersky Safe Kids, you have to create a “My Kaspersky” account.
 It’s probably easiest to do this first, and then install the software on the child’s device, although it’s possible to do it the other way around.
 In the My Kaspersky web console, you create a Kaspersky Child Profile; this requires you to add a name, year of birth, and select an avatar or use a photo to identify the child.
 Next, you need to select the type of device the child uses, with a choice of Android, Windows PC, iOS and macOS.
 You can select as many device types as applicable.
 Next, you are shown download links and installation instructions for the devices you have selected.
 Installing the software on the child’s device is very quick and easy; the wizard notes that you should have different Windows accounts for parents and children on the PC.
+The wizard includes an advice section for parents on how to talk to their children about the program’s restrictions and monitoring functions.
+You are prompted to assign the child’s profile to one of the Windows accounts on the PC.

 Configuring web-content filtering